 Respiratory distress syndrome (RDS) occurs in premature babies whose lungs are not fully developed nor producing enough surfactant in the lungs.

 Lindsay is supported with a Puritan Bennett™ 980 ventilator with NIV+ software and supplemental oxygen.
 She is later escalated to intubation with an endotracheal tube and supported with Puritan Bennett 980 ventilator NeoMode 2.0 software that tightly controls the delivery volumes to her tiny lung capacity.

 A multipurpose ventilator for noninvasive and invasive ventilation to help clinicians manage neonatal respiratory care:

 Helps clinicians provide ventilatory support to neonates weighing as little as 300 grams by delivering tidal volumes as small as 2 mL.
-The NeoMode 2.0 software was developed specifically for neonates to address and improve some of the issues critical to their care and safety, such as accurate breath delivery, responsive triggering, lower elevated oxygen preset for procedures, effective alarm management, and automatic leak compensation.
+NeoMode 2.0 software was developed specifically for neonates to address and improve the issues critical to their care and safety, such as accurate breath delivery, responsive triggering, lower elevated oxygen preset for procedures, effective alarm management, and automatic leak compensation.

 Please refer to the instructions for use for the indications, contraindications, warnings, risks, and precautions associated with the Puritan Bennett™ 980 ventilator and software referenced in these materials.

 The airways of premature patients are especially tiny and fragile and there are concerns of small tube moments that can cause unplanned extubation.
 Even one unplanned extubation (UEs) poses a significant safety concern — and are the most common adverse event related to intubations.4